AvePoint/cloud-api/docs/docs/dynamics/api.md

 ## Permission

 The following permission is required to call this API.
+You must register an app through AvePoint Online Services > App registration to authenticate and authorize your access to AvePoint Graph Modern API.
+For details, refer to [Authentication and Authorization](../).

 | API method    | Permission required | Permission type |
 |-------------------|---------------|----------------------|